 … fear seems to escalate

-Increased concern about climate change brought dramatic discussions about climate-refugees.
-As a growing number of countries around the world continue to live in unbelievable conflict and the rest of the world holds its breath, fearful about the possibility of biological and nuclear warfare being unleashed, thousands are deeply concerned about their savings, health care for themselves/their families, and fear about the future if democracy coming to an end robs people of good sleep.
+– A growing number of countries around the world continue to live in unbelievable conflict and the rest of the world holds its breath, fearful about the possibility of biological and nuclear warfare being unleashed.

-People “take sides” – alienating people in neighbourhoods, worship, work, community groups/organizations, families.
-And, worry, stress and global tension are having a serious negative effect on sleep patterns.
+Worry, stress and global tension are having a serious negative effect on sleep patterns.

-We all need sleep – and good sleep.
+We need sleep – good sleep.

 On St. Patrick’s Day, the Ancient Celtic Prayer for Peace and Sleep seems to be most fitting.